 The problem of the origin of the royal Bhosles, or the clan of Shivaji the reviver of Hindu fortunes, has interested me at various points due to a variety of reasons.
 I had come across the notorious stone inscription in Thanjavur that gave a peculiar genealogy that did not match any other genealogy from Maharashtra.
 During my peregrinations in the Maharatta country I came across tribal Bhosles who were cattle-herders, and many other tribal groups bearing traditionally Maharatta last names- e.g. the Shinde, the Holkar and the Gaikavad.
 There is evidence that these later Maharatta princes were originally shUdras who attained royal status due their military distinction.
-So given the Thanjavur inscription, I did not find it impossible if the royal Bhosles were also shUdras who attained royal status as the latter Maharatta princes had done.
-Per say, this phenomenon was pretty widespread: In Andhra, in the years of the great struggle, we have the Kamma and Reddi shUdras attain royal status as a consequence of their valiant struggle against the Moslems [Though there are other lines of evidence that they were originally kShatriya-s who were merely reassuming their lost status].
+So given the Thanjavur inscription, we did not find it impossible that the royal Bhosles were also shUdras who attained royal status as the latter Maharatta princes had done.
+Per say, this phenomenon was pretty widespread: In Andhra, in the years of the great struggle, we have the Kamma and Reddi warlords (self-described as shUdras) attain royal status as a consequence of their valiant struggle against the Moslems (Though there are other lines of evidence that they were originally kShatriya-s who were merely reassuming their lost status).
 In support of such origins for the Bhosles we have the statement of Jadhavrao the father-in-law of Shahji.
 When Shahji’s father, Maloji, asked him for his daughter’s had he refused initially citing his higher status as result of his descent from the yAdava clan who were originally rulers of Maharashtra before the Islamic deluge.
 The name bhosle is variously hyper-sanskritized: paramAnanda makes it bR^iShabala.
 A smArta eulogist from Thanjavur made it bhAsvata-kula.
 This suggests that it probably did not really have a Sanskrit original.

 Yet, we have many assertions to the contrary claiming royal Bhosles to be a Rajputs of the Sisodia dynasty.
 This idea greatly fascinated me, because it would mean that many primary Hindu heroes of medieval times had a common origin- linking the Ranas Hammir, Kumbha, Sanga and Pratap with Shivaji – a pretty remarkable thing if true.
 So what are the points that support the Rajput origins of Shivaji?